Harsh-sing007/Harsh-sing007/README.md

 - 🛠️ Passionate about clean code, scalable solutions, and software craftsmanship
 - 🌱 Currently exploring DevOps, Docker, CI/CD, and AWS
+- ☁️ Cloud-native architectures and distributed systems enthusiast
-- 🏆 Strong believer in lifelong learning and growth mindset
+- 🏆 Strong believer in lifelong learning and a growth mindset
 - 🤝 Love collaborating on open-source and building impactful digital products
-- 📈 Keen interest in cloud-native architectures and distributed systems
-- 💡 Always eager to adopt best practices, automate workflows, and optimize for performance
+- 📈 Always eager to adopt best practices, automate workflows, and optimize for performance
 - ✍️ Regularly participate in coding platforms like LeetCode to sharpen my skills
 - 🌐 Advocate for sharing knowledge and mentoring others in the community
 - 🚀 Striving to turn ideas into reality through technology and innovation
+- 🔍 Focused on continuous improvement and innovative problem-solving

 ---